Small Intestinal Bacterial Overgrowth: What to Know

 Celiac Disease (CeD)

 Small intestinal bacterial overgrowth is associated with celiac disease (CeD).
-A meta-analysis of 14 studies found that 18.3% of patients with CeD also tested positive for SIBO.
+A meta-analysis of 14 studies found that 18.3% of patients with Celiac disease (CeD) also tested positive for small intestinal bacterial overgrowth (SIBO).

 Anxiety is associated with intestinal bacterial overgrowth.
 A 2022 study found that SIBO patients had a higher state of anxiety and stress than those without.